numfocus/gsoc/2015/proposals/li-yanghao.md

 ## Open Source Development Experience

-I'm sorry, I don't have any open source development experiece before.
+I'm sorry, I don't have any open source development experience before.
 However, I'm always looking forward to have a chance to contribute.

 ## Academic Experience

 * I'm a fourth year undergraduate student at Peking University, Beijing, China.
 My major is computer science.
-* I have implemented many course projects individually or in a group using C++, Python, JavaScript and other languageslang.
+* I have implemented many course projects individually or in a team using C++, Python, JavaScript and other languages.
-* I am an intern student in the Institue of Computer Science & Technology of Peking University and doing some research about computer vision and image processing with Python and Matlab.
+* I am an intern student in the Institute of Computer Science & Technology of Peking University and doing some research about computer vision and image processing with Python and Matlabzui.
-* I have been an intern Softwore Development Engineer to finish some projects using Python in the Face Match Team of Hulu, Beijing.
+* I have been an intern Software Development Engineer to finish some projects using Python in the Face Match Team of Hulu, Beijing.

 ## Why this project?

-I have been using Python for over one year and I think I have the capablity to implement this project.
+I have been using Python for over one year and I think I have the capability to implement this project.
 This project is also very interesting for me.
 The EcoData Retriever is very helpful for researchers to reduce their time and makes them focus on more important things.
 So I think it's very meaningful to improve and extend features of Retriever.

 ## Contribution to the project